base/base/docs/specs/experimental/custom-gas-token.md

 Ideally it is possible to have automated validation of custom gas paying tokens to know that the token satisfies the above properties.
 Due to the nature of the EVM, it may not always be possible to do so.
 [ERC-165][erc165] isn't always used by ERC20 tokens and isn't guaranteed to tell the truth.
-[USDT](usdt) does not correctly implement the ERC20 spec.
+[USDT][usdt] does not correctly implement the ERC20 spec.
 It may be possible to use execution traces to observe the properties of the ERC20 tokens but some degree of social consensus will be required for determining the validity of an ERC20 token.